Search results for

 Kaitlyn Cimino / Android Authority

 On paper, the Amazfit is a solid Oura Ring alternative with an attractive design and all the basic features.
-During our review, we found sleep tracking particularly accurate and appreciated the platform’s Readiness score, which can help users balance rest and training.
+During my review, I found sleep tracking particularly accurate and appreciated the platform’s Readiness score, which can help users balance rest and training.
 Plus, in the same manner as the Samsung ring above with the Galaxy Watch line, the Amazfit Helio ring also offers useful integration with Amazfit smartwatches.

 Though the best pick for Amazfit smartwatch users, the device is only available in limited sizes for now.